 This integration has been tested and confirmed to be working with the iRobot Roomba s9+, Roomba 980, Roomba 960, Roomba 890, and Braava jet m6 models, but should also work fine with any Wi-Fi enabled Roomba or Braava like the 690.
 For auto-discovery, you will need to initiate a Roomba reboot.
 For example, by holding the clean button for up to 20 seconds on an i7 or 980.
 More information about rebooting your robot.

-Adding iRobot Roomba and Braava to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding iRobot Roomba and Braava to your Home Assistant instance can be done via the user interface, by using this My button: